LMU Together: A Path Forward

 Plans and Protocols

 As we adhere to evolving public health guidelines, we have reimagined every aspect of the LMU experience to safeguard your health and safety.
-In collaboration and alignment with public health authorities, our plans and protocols seek to keep you safe as we teach, learn, study, work, and thrive together.
-We are sharing a lot with you, so recommend consulting our FAQs, A-Z Index, and LMU COVID Dashboard, designed to answer your questions.
-We also welcome more questions as we are continuously updating and improving this website.
+In collaboration and alignment with public health authorities, our plans and protocols will keep you safe as we teach, learn, study, work, and thrive together.
+Review Campus Safety Protocols here.

-Please note: Students, faculty, staff, contractors, and visitors, who have approved campus access, must take their temperature and submit their Lion Health Check daily before arriving to campus or leaving their on-campus residence.
-Learn more here.
+Please note: Students, faculty, staff, contractors, and visitors, who have approved campus access, must submit their Lion Health Check daily before arriving to campus or leaving their on-campus residence.

 Need-to-Know A-Z Index